Blendify/blender-manual/blender_docs/manual/addons/lighting/trilighting.rst

 Introduction
 ============

-This addon creates a simple 3 point studio style lighting set up.
+This add-on creates a simple three point studio style lighting set up.

 Activation
 ==========

 - Open Blender and go to Preferences then the Add-ons tab.
-- Click Add Curve then Assign Shape Keys to enable the script.
+- Click Lighting then Tri-Lighting to enable the script.

 Interface